What is Blue Curaçao?

 Best served In cocktails Digestif

-For a more detailed comparison, check our Triple Sec vs. Curaçao article.
+For a more detailed comparison, check our Triple Sec vs. CuraƧao article.

 The blue coloring is artificial.
 And in most cases, the colorant E133 brilliant blue is used to get the right shade.
-By nature, Curaçao is clear and transparent.
-And it is not entirely clear who came up with the idea of coloring the Curaçao liqueur.
+By nature, CuraƧao is clear and transparent.
+And it is not entirely clear who came up with the idea of coloring the CuraƧao liqueur.

 Yet, old documentation proves that this liqueur was once available in a whole variety of colors: white, orange, blue, red, and green.

-Another possible explanation for the popularity is that Bols sold their version under the name "Crème de Ciel" -Ciel translates to "sky"- making the liqueur popular in European countries.
+Another possible explanation for the popularity is that Bols sold their version under the name "CrĆØme de Ciel" -Ciel translates to "sky"- making the liqueur popular in European countries.

-Blue Curaçao is a liqueur based on cane spirit, flavored with the dried peels of green Laraha citrus fruit growing on the island of Curaçao - hence the name.
+Blue CuraƧao is a liqueur based on cane spirit, flavored with theĀ dried peels of green Laraha citrus fruitĀ growing on the island of CuraƧao and a secret set of spices - hence the name.
 It's sweetened with sugar and colored with artificial food coloring, mostly the colorant - E133 brilliant blue.

 How is it produced?

 Larahas are soaked in water and alcohol for a few days before removing the peel.
-Peels and spices are then put in a gunny bag and hung for three days in an old copper still with 96% pure sugar cane alcohol.
+Peels and spices are then put in a gunny bag soaks for about three days in 96% pure sugar cane alcohol.

 Before the actual distillation, water is added.
 Then, after three days, the colorless liqueur is ready to receive its dye.
-In rare cases, the liqueurs Senior and Co. add extra flavored notes of coffee, Rum, or chocolate.
+In rare cases, producers add extra flavors or ingredients like coffee, Rum, or chocolate.

 Why we like it

-Blue Curaçaon is pure kitsch.
-But surprisingly enough, I found that there are occasions when that deep azure blue color of my cocktails works.
-And there is hardly another cocktail ingredient that can deliver on this.
+Blue CuraƧaon is pure kitsch.
+But surprisingly enough, I found that there are occasions when that azure blue color really work in cocktails. -And there is no other cocktail ingredient that can deliver on this.Ā

 Also, it is relatively inexpensive.
-You have to spend around 10$ per bottle.
-And it also works in some cocktails recipes that ask for a Triple Sec.
+You have to spend no more than 10$ per bottle and can use it as a substitute for triple sec in various cocktails recipes.
 That makes it an affordable and versatile addition to your liquor cabinet.

 This liqueur works best in a cocktail.
 So here is a selection of the most popular cocktails you can make with it.